 Making district heating work for all

 It’s important that the potential benefits of localised heat generation are realised in practice.
 At the moment, district heating in the UK is unregulated, and the market is fragmented.

 Schemes to encourage uptake of district heating which assess and work alongside projects is one way of ensuring standards are met.
 In Scotland, the District Heating Loan, funded by Scottish Government, is working to support good quality schemes that reduce bills, reduce emissions and create jobs.

 In seven years of operation, there has been a change in the type of projects applying to the loan fund.
 Smaller schemes were initially the norm, but now there’s more much larger schemes coming through, with typical loans of over £1million being offered.
 There have also been changes in the type of technology featuring in applications.
 Schemes based on heat pumps (ground, water, and air source) are on the rise, after applications initially were dominated by wood fuel-based systems.
-To find out more, there are some video case studies highlighting a few of the successes so far.

 The UK Government’s Renewable Heat Incentive (RHI) has provided important fiscal impetus for the sector.
 Plans for new heat networks require life cycle business planning, so long term financial leverage for heat generated helps make the business case stack up for trailblazing schemes.

-In England and Wales, a £320million investment programme has been launched by the UK Government, as part of ambitious plans to extend district heating capacity, driven by local authorities.
+In England and Wales, a £320 million investment programme has been launched by the UK Government, as part of ambitious plans to extend district heating capacity, driven by local authorities.
 There is a target in place for 15-18% of heat to be generated from networks of this kind by 2050, and Scottish Government has its own ambition to achieve big increases.

 This is undoubtedly a growth sector, and it’s possible that a more common sight in coming years will be district heating included as part of new housing developments, such as the new affordable housing development in Craigmillar from Edinburgh City Council.